|Coordinates:||14.1716 N 145.2588 E|

 Latte stones are a specialty of Mariana Islands.
 As most other megaliths of the world, they are mysterious - their age and purpose is not known with certainty.
 It is also not clear how the ancient Chamorro people mined them, transported and erected.

-It is known that latte stones were erected even more than 1000 years ago - circa 845 AD.
+It is known that latte stones were erected even more than 1000 years ago - around 845 AD.
 These structures might be made up to the 16th century.
 It is also known that often these giant stones were shipped over the sea and transported for several kilometres over the land.

 Latte stone settings consists of two enormous stones - a standing upright stone column (halagi) with a capstone (tåsa) on it.
 Tåsa has hemispheric form, with a flat side facing upwards.
 Some specialists consider that the rounded tåsa prevented the rats from climbing up the stone pillar.